No matter who you are, or where you are on life’s journey,

 In-person worship: Sundays at 10:00 a.m.

 Our doors are open for in-person worship each Sunday at 10:00 a.m.
 Masks are currently optional.
-Masks will continue to be worn in the areas of the nursery and young children.
-We are committed to keeping our members and friends as safe as possible.
-We will also continue to offer for our remote members and visitors the live stream service, listed below.
+We will continue to offer for our remote members and visitors the live stream service, listed below.

 Online Live Stream Worship Service: Sundays at 10:00 a.m.